 The creator claims palcohol is simply an easy-to-carry alcoholic option for people with active lifestyles.
 He is also adamant that there's not one shred of evidence to back claims this palcohol will be used or abused any differently than liquid alcohol.

 The Food and Drug Administration has little involvement with powdered alcohol because the substance is classified as a distilled spirit meaning the U.S. Alcohol and Tobacco Tax and Trade Bureau oversees it.

 This means consumers will still be subject to the same rules as liquid alcohol, so people will need to be age 21 or older to legally buy it.

 Free Case Evaluation

 Were you or a loved one injured by a drunk driver?
-Having won over $100 MILLION in successful settlements and verdicts for our clients over the years, our team at has the determination, resources, and experience to assist you with your specific personal injury litigation.
+Having won over $100 MILLION in successful settlements and verdicts for our clients over the years, our team of Tulsa car accident lawyers at has the determination, resources, and experience to assist you with your specific personal injury litigation.